The Story of St Martin's

 The oldest part of St Martin’s church was built during the Roman occupation of Britain.
 It is uncertain whether at first the building was a church, a mausoleum, or something else.

 Augustine was a Benedictine monk in Rome.
 He arrived here in AD 597 with 40 companions, including Roman monks and Frankish interpreters, to preach the good news of Jesus Christ.
 St Martin’s was Augustine’s first base for his mission.
-“Here they first began to assemble, to sing the psalms, to pray, to celebrate mass, to preach and to baptize, until the king was converted to the faith and gave them greater freedom to preach and to build and restore churches everywhere.”
+“Here, according to the Venerable Bede, they first began to assemble, to sing the psalms, to pray, to celebrate mass, to preach and to baptize, until the king was converted to the faith and gave them greater freedom to preach and to build and restore churches everywhere.”
 (Bede’s Ecclesiastical History, AD 731).

 Bede writes of the enormous impact made by the message of Jesus, by the holy lives of the monks, and by miracles which confirmed the message.
 “Great numbers gathered each day to hear the word of God, forsaking their heathen rites and entering the unity of Christ’s holy church as believers.”
 Pope Gregory, who had sent Augustine from Rome, wrote to Augustine telling him not to become swollen-headed because of the extraordinary things that God had chosen to do through him.